nagarajgn01/forecast-sales-time-series/README.md

 # predict-sales-time-series
-Predict sale of fast moving product using time series model
+**Problem Statement:** Predict sale of fast moving product using time series model to avoid overstock and stockout risk.
+Here we have used multiple models like SARIMAX, Prophet and deep learning LSTM sequence models.